DR Congo: Assist the Local Church in Reaching the Poor

 - Ability to learn and recover from failure

 Summer 2023.
 Once appointed, and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and Pre-Field Orientation prior to deploying.

 Housing accommodations will be in the port city of Boma, DRC, where the primary work will be carried out.
 The applicant should anticipate living in a challenging setting with realities, such as periodic power and water cuts.
 Activities will require travel to surrounding areas and to the capital city, Kinshasa.

 Language is an essential part of ministry.
-For those who do not know the language, one year of French language study in Albertville, France, is required, possibly followed by study of the local language, depending on length of service.
+For those who do not know the language, one year of French language study in Albertville, France, is required, possibly followed by the study of the local language, depending on the length of service.